Imagine you have just walked out of Starbucks on a gorgeous summer morning with your favourite cup of pick-me-up.

 Even if the guy was sat under a cash machine with his dog offering to hold your coffee it wouldn’t have been very straightforward.

-I doubt you’d have wanted to give him a large bill, so after you drew it out you’d have to then found somewhere to split it.
+I doubt you’d have wanted to give him a large bill, so after you drew it out you’d have to then find somewhere to split it.

 Who does that?